Table of Contents

 Isn’t technology incredible?

 Except there’s a catch.
-If you want to add the cute little flour crosses (or smiley faces, or whatever else you want to pipe on there) then you’re going to have to remove the dough from the bread maker before it gets to the baking stage, knead in the dried fruit, leave to rise in a loaf tin, pipe the flour decorations on, and then bake as you usually would in the oven.
+If you want to add the cute little flour crosses (or smiley faces, or whatever else you want to pipe on there) then you’re going to have to remove the dough from the bread maker before it gets to the baking stage.
+Then knead in the dried fruit, leave to rise in a loaf tin, pipe the flour decorations on, and then bake as you usually would in the oven.

 If you’re not fussed about the crosses, then go ahead and bake the whole recipe in the bread maker.
 Mine has a handy little dispenser for adding fruit and nuts part way through the process, so if you’ve got this functionality on yours, then definitely use it.
 And make sure to use a setting on your bread maker that allows for this.